irving-rs/body_fat_calculator/README.md

 Body Fat Calculator: Estimates body fat, fat mass and lean mass.

 Programmed in Python 3.8.5, uses CLI.
+This is a very efficient and easy method for people to measure Their body fat without having to go to doctors or medical centres.
 ## Details:
 - Based on the US Navy formula.
 - Metric unit system.